zinefalouti/tafoukt/README.md

 ---

 # Why "Tafoukt"?
 Tafoukt (ⵜⴰⴼⵓⴽⵜ) means "the Sun" in Tamazight (North African Native).
-It also symbolizes guidance through obstacles, but in the case of R.E.B.S, G.E.B.S, and L.E.B.S it is a mere base inspiration of the shape drawn by these 3 algorithm in a geometrical sense while batch searching a large matrix.
+It also symbolizes guidance through obstacles, but in the case of R.E.B.S, G.E.B.S, and L.E.B.S it is a mere base inspiration of the shape drawn by these 3 algorithms in a geometrical sense while batch searching a large matrix.
 Starting from the center in radial core precise search, then emitting rays throughout the core diameter either using a gradient approach (G.E.B.S), or a learning approach (L.E.B.S).

 > **Geometric Representation of R.E.B.S, G.E.B.S, and L.E.B.S** <br>
 <img src="https://raw.githubusercontent.com/zinefalouti/griidtech-hosting/refs/heads/main/Research4-images/Global-Figure.png">

+---

+# Conclusion
+May these algorithms serve as a helpful tool in your journey through data exploration, batch searching, and optimization.
+Whether they spark new ideas or simply offer a fresh perspective.
+I hope that this small contribution adds to the ever-growing body of knowledge.
+Thank you for visiting.
+Enjoy!